RevakPandkar/Smart-Dots/README.md

 The fitness of each dot is calculated based on its distance from the goal.

-In the Normal folder, the dots have weaker training as only one parent is selected and used to start the next generation.
+In the No Splicing folder, the dots have weaker training as only one parent is selected and used to start the next generation.

 The Splicing folder contains the program where the two dots are selected as the best and a crossover function is also used to start the next generation.